What this page is based on

 | £300,000 onward move case | Property tax applies in each nation under different bands | Cross-UK comparison matters |

-| £400,000 family home case | Tax becomes too large to ignore as a side note | This is often where buyers feel the difference most sharply |
+| £400,000 family home case | Moderate tax is common | This is often where buyers feel the difference more sharply |

 On smaller screens, scroll sideways to view every column clearly.